 Most of their stories use uppercase letter headlines, attractive pictures and are written in very simple language.

-Such entertaining articles get the attention of an average social media user.
+Such entertaining blog posts get the attention of an average social network user.
 Not surprisingly, BuzzFeed gets huge engagement on social media.

 On the other hand, BuzzFeed has also invested heavily in data backed investigative journalism, hiring the likes of Pulitzer Prize-winner Chris Hamby.

-As the complicated stories engage the readers in slow thinking, they actively engage with the content – commenting and sharing their feedback on the posts.
+As the complicated stories engage the readers in slow thinking, they actively engage with the content – commenting and sharing their feedback on the blog post.

 And the more the time a user spends on a website, the higher his probability of returning.